PythonistaGuild/TwitchIO/docs/getting-started/debugging.rst

 Version/System Information
 --------------------------

-We will also often ask for your system information and versions of various libs.
+We will also often ask for your system information and versions of various dependencies.
 To make this easier you can run the following command in the environment TwitchIO is currently installed.

 **Windows:**